Fujifilm X-Pro2 vs X-T3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro2 and the X-T3 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the X-T3 followed on from the Fujifilm X-T2.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Is the Fujifilm X-Pro2 better than the Fujifilm X-T3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.